 Continued from previous page.

 Applicant's position in the

 business Director

 Home country United Kingdom The country where the applicant's headquarters are.

 Registered Address Address registered with Companies House.

-Building number or name Wellington House The state of the companies house.
+Building number or name Wellington House James House.

 Street 90-92, Butt Street,

 District

 City or town Colchester

 County or administrative area

 Postcode CO3 3DA

 antry United Kingdom

-Agent Details e
+Agent Details @

 First name Stephen

 Family name Thomas

-E-mail L
+E-mail

 Main telephone number Include country code.

 Other telephone number

 Indicate here if you wou ld prefer not to be contacted by telephone

 Are you:

 An agent that is a busine ess or organisation, including a sole trader A sole trader is a business owned by one

-A private individual actir person without any special legal structure.
+C A private individual actir ng as an agent person without any special legal structure.

-Agent Business
+Agent Business 1

-s your business registered in he UK with Companies fouse?
-C Yes Note: completing the Applicant Business section is optional in this form.
+s your business registered in he UK with Companies louse?
+Yes • No Note: completing the Applicant Business section is optional in this form.

-s your business registered putside the UK? ← Yes ← No
+s your business registered outside the UK? ← Yes ← No

-Business name Stephen Thomas LAW If your business is registered, use its registered name.
+usiness name Stephen Thomas LAW If your business is registered, use its registered name.

-'AT number GB 909633409 Put "none" if you are not registered for VAT.
+AT number GB 909633409 Put "none" if you are not registered for VAT.

 egal status Sole Trader

 Continued from previous page.

 Your position in the business Sole Practitioner Solicitor

 Home country United Kingdom The country where the headquarters of your business is located.

-Agent Business Address ress If you have one, this should be your official address - that is an address required of your
+Agent Business Address

+Building number or name 8 If you have one, this should be your official address - that is an address required of you

-Building number or name 8 address - that is an address required of you by law for receiving communications.
+Street Grassmere by law for receiving communications.

-Street Grassmere

 District Leybourne

 City or town West Malling

 County or administrative area Kent

 Postcode ME19 5QP

 untry United Kingdom

-Section 2 of 21
+Section 2 of 21 1

 PREMISES DETAILS

-l/we, as named in section 1, ap described in section 2 below (1 in accordance with section 12 THE BICHNISCS) BITCHISWE ALE MARKING TO on 17 of the Licensing Act 2003 for the premises is application to you as the relevant licensing authority

-Premises Address

-Are you able to provide a post al address, OS map reference or descr ription of the premises?
+Premises Address Are you able to provide a post Address OS ma of the Licensing Act 2003. al address, OS map reference or description p reference Description of the Licensing Act 2003 for the premises lication to you as the relevant licensing authority of the premises?

-AddressOS ma p reference C Description

 Postal Address Of Premises

 Building number or name The Brewery On Chiswell Street

 treet 47, Chiswell Street

 District

-ity or town London
+lity or town ty or town London

 ounty or administrative area

-ostcode EC1Y 4SB
+ostcode ode EC1Y 4SB

 ountry United Kingdom

 urther Details

 elephone number 0207 065 5700

 on-domestic rateable alue of premises (£) 0